A2Z-Cloud/Portevo-Writer-Demo/README.md

 We will be making use of virtual environments to get together the tools we need so the only thing we need to make sure of at this stage is we have a version of Python 3 installed and usable in the command line.
 For those that don't, follow the setup directions [on the website](https://www.python.org/downloads/).

-A make file has been made to simplify the virtual environments setup for python and node.
+A make file has been made to simplify the virtual environments setup for Python and Node.
 ```bash
 # Install virtual environments and project dependencies.
 make setup
 ```
-There should now be two new folders, not tracked in git, for each virtual environemnt in the root of the project.
+There should now be two new folders, not tracked in git, for each virtual environment in the root of the project.

 #### Environment
 The tests will need to load certain settings and sensitive variables from an environment file.
 We do this to make it easier to have different settings between local instances but also to ensure we dont track sensitive data in our source control (git).
 This means, before you can run anything locally, you will need to setup an environment file.